 The 3day-2night stay at the Rann Utsav was replete with experiences….

 1st day: The sight-seeing started with a trip to a village showcasing the daily life of people in the dessert.
-It certainly didn’t look like a real village – it was put up for visitors, with women asking for INR 50 when we tried to photograph them.
-Clearly, a ‘tourist’s’ village.
-Nonetheless, it was fun to note that the huts were all rounded, and that mostly one single family made up a cluster.
+It certainly didn’t look like a real village – put up for visitors, with women asking for INR 50 when we tried to photograph them, clearly, a ‘tourist’s’ village.
+Nonetheless, it was fun to note that the huts were all round, and that mostly one single family made up a cluster.

-Our guide whisked us back to the bus, saying it was time to go to the Rann and catch the sun call it a day.
+Soon, our guide whisked us back to the bus, saying it was time to go to the Rann and catch the sun call it a day.
 Off we went, noting that the roads already looked white here and there, showing off the salt.
-Hundreds had already come before us.
-Security tight, ordering us to throw our water bottles, so that there would be no letter in the Rann.
-With so many people around, we didn’t find a single camel cart to take us to the Rann which was clearly white.
+Hundreds had already thronged the Rann before us.
+Security tight, ordering us to throw our water bottles, so that there would be no litter in the Rann.
+With so many people around, we didn’t find a single camel cart to take us to the Rann, which was, by now, clearly white.
 We walked as much as possible with our little one and our camera gear in tow, and managed to catch the complete white in the horizon.
 One look at that, and we could tear ourselves away from the loud crowd around us.
-Ridi squealed at the sight of ‘salt’.
+The daughter squealed at the sight of ‘salt’.
 She picked up some and played with them for a long time.
 And when the sun went down, there was cheer from everywhere.
 We loitered around until much later in order to be alone in the wilderness there.
 The stars felt as if there were closer.
 We sang Tagore’s “Aaj jyotsna rate shobai geche phire”..and felt the tug in our hearts.

 Carry heavy woollens/warm clothing with you.
 For as soon as the sun sets, it gets chilly.
 Also, don’t stay back till very late, as you may find it difficult to get a bus back.
-We reached back to find colourful Gujrati dances in the amphitheatre.
+We reached back to find colourful Gujrati dances in the amphitheatre of the Utsav area.
 And post dinner, we hit the bed.

 Back at the Utsav, it was the same song and dance programs, which we decided to give a miss.
 Instead we went to the handicrafts shops to take back some Kutchi handiwork.